duguyue100/.vim/setup_os/core_packages.md

 # macOS

+**If there is any OS updates, please install them first before proceeding.**

 1. (Optional) Download Chrome using Safari and install it.
 Set chrome as the default browser, and sign in to your Google account.